LupuPaul/year3-story-2018/README.md

 #Chapter 2 gives details about the flour and from what is made #

 Chapter 2 - Created and started the story , did some research also.
+Chapter 2 - Added some research made for wheat grains(because that's from what flour is made).

 for this repo, to use as a starting point for your story